yidong72/reasoning-gym/GALLERY.md

 ````
 Example 1:
 Question: Keep all numbers larger than -90 in this list: ['-95.00', '-51.0', '47.2942', '-82.612']
+Return the new list in the same format.
 Answer: ['-51.0', '47.2942', '-82.612']
 Metadata: {'original_numbers': ['-95.00', '-51.0', '47.2942', '-82.612'], 'filter_value': '-90', 'operation': 'keep_larger', 'result': ['-51.0', '47.2942', '-82.612']}

 Example 2:
 Question: Remove all numbers larger than 18.236 in this list: ['-42.8', '91.88', '34']
+Return the new list in the same format.
 Answer: ['-42.8']
 Metadata: {'original_numbers': ['-42.8', '91.88', '34'], 'filter_value': '18.236', 'operation': 'remove_larger', 'result': ['-42.8']}

 Example 3:
 Question: Keep all numbers larger than 19.8962 in this list: ['4', '-64.7', '-42.1', '-77', '-79.9640', '37.76', '38.702', '18.20', '-28.34']
+Return the new list in the same format.
 Answer: ['37.76', '38.702']
 Metadata: {'original_numbers': ['4', '-64.7', '-42.1', '-77', '-79.9640', '37.76', '38.702', '18.20', '-28.34'], 'filter_value': '19.8962', 'operation': 'keep_larger', 'result': ['37.76', '38.702']}